-Uncertainty of Resource Estimates: The Company announced the results of the initial and updated resource estimates on the Escalones project in December 2011 and June 2013 and the results of the updated resource estimate on the Gold Springs project in February 2014 and July 2014.
-The Company also announced the results of the initial and updated resource estimates on the Malku Khota project in May and October 2008 and March 2011, and announced the results of the initial and updated preliminary economic study on the Malku Khota project in February 2009 and March 2011, respectively.
+Uncertainty of Resource Estimates: The Company announced the results of the initial and updated resource estimates on the Escalones project in December 2011 and June 2013 and the results of the updated resource estimate on the Gold Springs project in February 2014, July 2014 and June 2015 and the results of an initial and updated preliminary economic assessment on the Gold Springs project in July 2014 and August 2015, respectively.
+The Company also announced the results of the initial and updated resource estimates on the Malku Khota project in May and October 2008 and March 2011, and announced the results of the initial and updated preliminary economic assessment on the Malku Khota project in February 2009 and March 2011, respectively.
 The statements of mineral resources disclosed are estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved or that the indicated level of recovery will be realized.
-In addition, for the Malku Khota project, no assurance can be given as to the value to be given to the resource estimates in the arbitration process.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 Until they are categorized as "mineral reserves", the known mineralization at each of the Malku Khota, Escalones and Gold Springs projects is not determined to be economic ore.